tmetsch/pytkgen/README.md

 1.5

-  * Merge several cool contribs from community
+  * Merged several cool contribs (e.g. ttk/tk preference) from community
   * enabled it to work with python 2.* and 3.*

 1.4